SolimanIslam/AlbumsApp/README.md

 # Albums

 Albums is a React application that displays a list of users, each user's albums, and each album's photos.
-The app's state is managed with Redux, and data is fetched from a JSON server.
-The application employs lazy fetching, meaning data for albums and photos are only fetched when a user or album is clicked.
+The app's state is managed with Redux, and data is fetched from a JSON server using async thunks and Redux Query.
+The application employs lazy fetching, meaning data for albums and photos are only fetched when a user or album is clicked, optimizing performance.

 ## Table of Contents
 - [Features](#features)